Juliano-Pasa/Juliano-Pasa/README.md

 - In 2023 I published a [paper](https://www.scitepress.org/Link.aspx?doi=10.5220/0012129900003546) with two more colleagues about the usage of deep learning models within pathfinding algorithms in topographic terrains.
 The paper had the objective of finding a heuristic function that could precisely capture the terrain, and for that we resorted to deep neural networks.
 Using the DNN as a heuristic function, we managed to achieve lower processing time and lower memory usage while finding paths very similar to the optimal path found by A*.
 We proved that DNNs are indeed capable of learning characteristics of multiple terrains at once and improving the performance of path finding algorithms.
+The code used in this paper can be found [here](https://github.com/Henrique-Liesenfeld-Krever/Heuristic-NN-A-Star)

 - Earlier in 2021 I published a [paper](https://sol.sbc.org.br/index.php/erbd/article/view/17244) in a local conference about the importance of adjectives to the final engagement of a tweet.
 The work investigated through machine learning and deep learning techniques the likelyhood of a tweet going viral based on the adjectives used.
 It was a continuation